jonsag/avrComponentTester/README.md

 ### Programmer

-You will need an avr programmer like [this one](https://github.com/jonsag/ardAVRProgrammer).
+You will need an avr programmer like [this one](https://github.com/jonsag/USBaspProgrammer), or perhaps [this one](https://github.com/jonsag/ardAVRProgrammer).

+I'm using the first of these two.
-If you use an another programmer you will have to adapt the avrdude -c switch in the commands below.
+If you use an another programmer you will have to adapt the avrdude -c switch in the commands below, and change some lines in the Makefile.

 ### Components tester